James B. Edwards College of Dental Medicine

 Emphasis is placed on training clinicians who are competent in all aspects of endodontics, so that they will be eligible for certification by the American Board of Endodontics.
 Candidates will also be required to complete an M.S.D.
 (Master of Science in Dentistry - College of Dental Medicine) program with an additional curriculum of core courses in the biomedical sciences.
 The curriculum is flexible enough to accommodate candidates desiring private practice as well as those interested in academics and research.

 The M.S.D. program is completed simultaneously with the clinical Certificate program, and there is no option for a Certificate only program.
-The combined M.S.D. and Certificate program is twenty-six (26) months in duration and is the only track available.
-New students are expected to begin their program on June 16, 2014 and no provision is made for other than full time participation in the postdoctoral endodontic program.
+The combined M.S.D. and Certificate program is twenty-six (26) months duration and is the only track available.
+New students are expected to begin their program on June 13, 2016 and no provision is made for other than full time participation in the postdoctoral endodontic program.

 Admission Criteria for the Postdoctoral Endodontic Program:

-Internationally trained applicants: National Dental Board Examination (NDBE) Parts I and II scores are required from graduates of international schools applying to the program and must be sent directly to MUSC from the Joint Commission on National Dental Examinations (JCNDE).
-All international transcripts must be accompanied by an Educational Credential Evaluators (E.C.E.) course evaluation report (www.ece.org).
-Additionally, applicants are required to demonstrate oral and written proficiency in English (TOEFL or IELTS).
+International Applicants: National Dental Board Examination (NDBE) Parts I and II scores are required from graduates of international schools applying to the program and must be sent directly to MUSC from the Joint Commission on National Dental Examinations (JCNDE).
+All international transcripts must be accompanied by a WES or ECE (Educational Credential Evaluators, www.ece.org) course evaluation report.
+Applicants are required to demonstrate oral and written proficiency in English (TOEFL or IELTS exam results).
 The MUSC institutional code is 5407.
+In addition, a one year US post-dental educational experience (fellowship / preceptorship) is required.

 It is the policy of the Medical University of South Carolina not to discriminate on the basis of race, creed, national origin or sex in its admissions, employment and other educational activities and programs.